ksgy/react-native-xplaneconnect/README.md

 ## Limitations

 The library can only set/get float values.

-At the moment not all functions implemented, see the full list here: https://github.com/nasa/XPlaneConnect/wiki/XPC-Client-Reference
+At the moment only `getDREF` and `setDREF` functions are implemented.

+The full list for all other functions X-Plane Connect supports natively: https://github.com/nasa/XPlaneConnect/wiki/XPC-Client-Reference

 ## Contributing